jondubois/iogrid/README.md

 With this approach, you should be able to build very large worlds which can host many players.

 If you've built a game using this engine, feel free to contribute back to this repo.
-Also, feel free to get in touch with me directly by email (in my GitHub profile) if you'd like to chat, have feedback, need advice or need help with a project.
+Also, feel free to get in touch with me directly by email (see my GitHub profile http://github.com/jondubois) if you'd like to chat, have feedback, need advice or need help with a project.

 <img alt="Screen recording" src="public/img/sc-phaser.gif" title="IOGrid" />

 Special thanks to the Percepts and Concepts Laboratory at Indiana University (http://cognitrn.psych.indiana.edu/) for sponsoring this project.

-Jon

 ### Developing